I cant get through to WI UI to get an answer!

 So I started (and continue to) search for a new position like a crazy woman.
 I actually reply to every posting I can find for legal (which are not many), and I also apply to other Admin.
 Assistant positions.
 I would have had a full time position, however, it had no benefits (too small a firm).
 Benefits are what I need more than anything.
 My husband is retiried and diabetic and cannot get independent insurance in Wisconsin.
 We are on reduced COBRA at the moment.
 I went on unemployment after severance ran out (early November), temped a 3 week position in December and then saw a job for an airlines as a reservation agent.
 I applied and started 8 days ago.
 I reported the 40 hours to UI (and, of course, did not expect a benefit this week).

 Here is my quandary.
-This job pays less than half of what I was making, but I thought--well it has great benefits--especially medical.
+This job pays less than half of what I was making, but I thought--well it has 57c298d798f3ae5e57428bc608de79c3great benefits--especially medical.
 Unfortunately, I can tell you after 8 days that this is just not for me!
 I feel totally out of my element here.
 If I were to quit, can I resume UI, or will it send up a red flag and I will lose them?
 I don't know what to do here.
 I think I should have thought this through better before I did it.
 After training in a few weeks, I could be on a second or third shift, and will definitely be working weekends.
 I have a minimum of 6 years to work yet, and I just don't think I can stay here.

 Someone please advise!